-After setting up an account and some baseline data, the NewRetirement retirement calculator enables you to try different what if scenarios for how you might fund long term care.
+After setting up an account and some baseline data, the NewRetirement Retirement Planner enables you to try different what if scenarios for how you might fund long term care.
 This is a very unique tool that enables you to really try out different strategies.

 The reality is that most of us are going to need some kind of long term care at some point in the future.

-Another fact is that long term care is very expensive.
+Another fact is that these services are very expensive.